 When I wrote this/There was.../When you read this/There will be.../What?/Forty thousand souls/Fifty?/Two hundred, we hear?/Under earth/And not/All so silent?In an arid solitude/Of graves/Their restless, unresting place.

 The former cartoonist, playwright and film-maker also felt it important that his silence not be misinterpreted.
-"Wouldn't it be terrible if our silence was taking as approving the version of the war being broadcast by the BBC?
+"Wouldn't it be terrible if our silence was taken as approving the version of the war being broadcast by the BBC?
 After all, we didn't accept what they were saying when they were talking about us in the past so why accept it now when they are talking about Gaza?"

 Pól Mag Uidhir exhibited his cartoons and drawings at Féile an Phobail last year and at Seachtain na Gaeilge in February of this year in An Chultúrlann — which included images devoted to Gaza.
 "I have looked at going down the animation route which would be one way to amplify the message in An Phailistín Ar Ceal - certainly I think the work is best when the images are viewed with the spoken word.
 But that's slow work - it can take a month to do one image — and we're not quite there yet."